Managing cloud server operation

 Reactivate the cloud server:

-When the server is recreated, all data on the boot disk is deleted, the IP address and additional disks remain the same.
+When recreating a server, all data on the boot disk is deleted; the IP address and additional disks remain the same.

-A cloud server is created with the same source and number of vCPUs, RAM, and GPUs as it had before the rebuild.
+A cloud server is created with the same source, vCPU, RAM, and GPU quantity that it had before being recreated.

 Control panel